CPUjoker303/netlify2.0/content/posts/what-is-the-definition-of-cyber-security.md

 ### Application security

 Application security uses software and hardware to protect the systems against external threats and in an applications development stage, these softwares may present themselves.
-Examples of Application Security are given below
+Examples of Application Security are given below.

 * Antivirus Programs
 * Firewalls